thirumurthis/Learnings/Apisix-Zitadel/apisix-zitadel.md

   existingSecret: ""
   secretPasswordKey: "etcd-root-password"

-# -- etcd configuration
-# use the FQDN address or the IP of the etcd
 etcd:
-  # -- install etcd(v3) by default, set false if do not want to install etcd(v3) together
   enabled: true
-  # -- apisix configurations prefix
   prefix: "/apisix"
-  # -- Set the timeout value in seconds for subsequent socket operations from apisix to etcd cluster
   timeout: 30

-  # -- if etcd.enabled is true, set more values of bitnami/etcd helm chart
   auth:
     rbac:
-      # -- No authentication by default.
-Switch to enable RBAC authentication
       create: false
-      # -- root password for etcd.
-Requires etcd.auth.rbac.create to be true.
       rootPassword: ""
     tls:
-      # -- enable etcd client certificate
       enabled: false
-      # -- name of the secret contains etcd client cert
       existingSecret: ""
-      # -- etcd client cert filename using in etcd.auth.tls.existingSecret
       certFilename: ""
-      # -- etcd client cert key filename using in etcd.auth.tls.existingSecret
       certKeyFilename: ""
-      # -- whether to verify the etcd endpoint certificate when setup a TLS connection to etcd
       verify: true
-      # -- specify the TLS Server Name Indication extension, the ETCD endpoint hostname will be used when this setting is unset.
       sni: ""

   service: